My finances, my projects, my life

 This aperiodic income is not compulsory and is considered a favour that employers are free to grant to staff as they see fit.

-→ NB: if the bonus is included in the employment contract or the collective agreement (with no mention that it is optional), or if it is considered as permanent, fixed and customary within the company, it is a compulsory component of remuneration.
+Note: if the bonus is included in the employment contract or the collective agreement (with no mention that it is optional), or if it is considered as permanent, fixed and customary within the company, it can be regarded as a compulsory component of remuneration.

-Aperiodic remuneration is not taxable at a higher rate than regular salary, but the calculation is different.
+Aperiodic remuneration is not taxable at a higher rate than regular salary.
+The calculation is just different.

 Like benefits in kind, incentives and bonuses such as a 13th month salary payment are subject to social security contributions and income tax.
-Contrary to popular belief, such aperiodic remuneration is not taxable at a higher rate than regular salary, but the calculation is different.
+Contrary to popular belief, such aperiodic remuneration is not taxable at a higher rate than regular salary.
+The calculation is just different.

 Example:

-A resident employee in tax class 2 receives a salary of EUR 3,000 per month and pays around EUR 61 of tax per month.
+A resident employee in tax class 2 (main tax card) receives a salary of EUR 3,500 per month and pays around EUR 86 of tax per month.

 The tax paid by the employee by the end of the year is therefore: